hove-io/navitia/documentation/rfc/doc-routing-algorithm.md

 ### Solution reader

-The goal
+[TODO] The goal

-The objectives
+[TODO] The objectives

-The search space
+[TODO] The search space

-The branching scheme
+[TODO] The branching scheme

 The parameter `walking_transfer_penalty` has been added to give an additional walking cost felt when one must do an additional connection.
-So increasing that parameter (default is 120s) would favor walking a bit more to avoid a connection.
+So increasing that parameter (default is `120` s) would favor walking a bit more to avoid a connection.
 It does not impact anything else, nor is it reported in the final journey.

 ### Advantages and drawbacks